 - Avoid long-term exposure to dry or blowing air, as air conditioning can irritate the eyes.

 - Use high-quality HVAC filters to block pollutants and allergens.
 Portable air purifiers with HEPA filters can also help reduce airborne allergens.

 - Keep windows closed during high winds and when you have “poor-air days” from high levels of pollutants and smog.
 You should also close the windows if winds are pushing

 Dry eye syndrome can cause photophobia.
 This condition is an abnormal sensitivity to light, and it can lead to squinting, eye pain, spots in your vision, forehead pain, and uncontrolled tears.
 There are several types of eyewear that can help ease your dry eye symptoms and keep them from getting worse:

 - FL-41 filtered lenses and blue-blocking lenses

 Talk to Your Doctor

-DIY remedies may take care of mild and temporary instances of the condition.
-If the symptoms persist or get worse, or if you develop new symptoms, it’s time to see a qualified medical eye professional.
-These symptoms may suggest that dry eye is masking a more serious condition, such as blepharitis (inflammation of the eyelids) or inflammation of the surfaces of the eye.
+A DIY dry eyes remedy may take care of mild and temporary instances of the condition.
+However, if the symptoms persist or get worse, or if you develop new symptoms, please see a qualified medical eye professional.
+These symptoms may suggest that dry eye syndrome is masking a more serious condition, such as blepharitis (inflammation of the eyelids) or inflammation of the surfaces of the eye.

-At Barnet Dulaney Perkins Eye Center we have dry eye specialists who are committed to finding the right solution for you.
+At Barnet Dulaney Perkins Eye Center, we have dry eye specialists who are committed to finding the right solution for you.
 Our doctors are focused on your well-being, preserving your vision and comfort, and helping you manage your long-term eye health.
-To schedule an appointment with an eye doctor, fill out an online request or call 602-603-4247 today.
+To schedule an appointment with an eye doctor and discuss how to treat dry eyes, fill out an online request or call 602-603-4247 today.